Junior Attorney Corps

-The JAC is led by a partner who serves as a principal coach and mentor to the group.
+The JAC is led by two partners who serve as principal coaches and mentors to the group.
 All incoming first- and second-year attorneys are also assigned an individual mentor to help with general law firm integration, answer questions, and provide opportunities for professional growth.
 JAC meetings are held on a monthly basis and focus on common issues faced by junior attorneys, including time entry, business development, ethics, and law firm processes.
 Senior attorneys from all of the firm’s department and practice groups are encouraged to assign JAC members to matters and teams, carefully ensuring that no particular assignment accounts for the majority of an associate’s work.
 At the end of two years, each JAC attorney is assigned to a department and practice group based on a combination of factors, including the broad range of experience afforded by this introductory group and each individual attorney’s interests and strengths.

 Bob Tucker speaks to our new associates about the 2003 founding of Tucker Ellis LLP (December 2016).